Yandex Cloud

 Creating a rule for connecting to services from the internetCreating a rule for connecting to services from the internet

-To be sure that the services running on nodes are accessible from the internet and subnets within Yandex Cloud, create a rule for the incoming traffic and apply it to the node group:
+To ensure the services running on nodes are accessible from the internet and subnets within Yandex Cloud, create a rule for incoming traffic and apply it to the node group:

 • Port range: 30000-32767.